Boo

 At a Glance

 Boo feels less like a dating app and more like a personality-themed social network that happens to include dating, which is both its charm and its frustration.
-The MBTI-centric matching is fun and gives conversations an instant hook β debating whether an INFJ and ENTP really work is better icebreaker material than most apps offer.
+The MBTI-centric matching is fun and gives conversations an instant hook — debating whether an INFJ and ENTP really work is better icebreaker material than most apps offer.
 The social feed, groups, and public profiles create real stickiness, and the app is one of the few that treats friendship-seeking as a first-class use case rather than an afterthought.
-On the downside, the reliance on self-reported MBTI types is a shaky scientific foundation, and power users quickly realize matching is less about compatibility and more about activity volume.
+On the downside, in our assessment the reliance on self-reported MBTI-style types rests on a weak scientific basis — a common critique of personality-typing systems — and power users quickly realize matching is less about compatibility and more about activity volume.
 The free tier is heavily throttled, with core features like unlimited messaging and visibility boosts locked behind Boo Plus, and ads are frequent.
-Moderation has improved but the app still has catfishing and underage user issues reported in store reviews.
+Moderation has improved, but users in store reviews have reported catfishing and underage-user concerns.
 It's a strong pick for Gen Z users who want a low-pressure, personality-driven environment and are open to friendships or dating, but older users or those seeking serious relationships will find it too chaotic and youth-skewed.

 Pros & Cons